-Love is the same beautiful experience in every body, but is emotionalised in myriad ways.
-Love is stillness, and unwavering in its task of restoring matter to its original state of innocence and purity.
-Emotion functions as a pendulum that swings from the extremes of unbridled excitement to the depths of despair.
-The person, while still identified with their emotions, fluctuates between the highs or lows of the pendulum effect throughout the entire life – or until through grace they are brought to a source of higher truth.
+Love is the same beautiful experience in every body, but is emotionalised in many different ways.
+There can indeed be heightened sensations of joy and delight, but there’s no emotional excitation which would degrade the state of love.
+A state is something impersonal and never changes.
+Emotion swings from the extremes of unbridled excitement to the depths of despair.
+The person, while still identified with their emotions, is subject to this pendulum effect throughout the entire life – or until, through grace, they are brought to a source of higher truth.